6th November 2018Dronfield housing complex future secured Open or Close

 It will provide both residents and employers the opportunity to find out about the wide range of higher level and degree level apprenticeships that are already available – plus those that are being developed.

-A range of vacancies are on offer including business, management, legal, engineering, architecture, food technology, health and social care and lots more.
+A range of opportunities are on offer including business, management, legal, engineering, architecture, food technology, health and social care and lots more.

 Council Leader, Councillor Graham Baxter MBE said, “Recent changes to the apprenticeship landscape offer some fresh and exciting alternatives to traditional education pathways.
 The higher and degree apprenticeships provide the high-level technical skills that employers need and offer young people the opportunity to earn while they learn on courses that offer a high-quality alternative career path.